open-sauced/intro/04-tools-to-be-successful.md

 1. **Create a new repository**: Log in to your GitHub account and navigate to [https://github.com/new](https://github.com/new) or click on the "+" icon in the upper right corner and select "New repository" from the dropdown menu.

-Choose yourself as the owner of the repository, and enter a name for your repository.
+Choose yourself as the owner of the repositohry, and enter a name for your repository.
 For this example, we'll use `practice-repository`.

 ![new repo screenshot](./new-repo.png)